Cereus repandus: Description

 The large, cream-colored, nocturnal flowers remain open for only one night and are of vital importance to pollinating bats.
 The fruits, known locally as pitaya, olala (only in some parts of Bolivia) or Peruvian apple, are thornless and vary in skin colour from violet-red to yellow.
 The edible flesh is white and contains small, edible, crunchy seeds.
 The flesh sweetens as the fruit opens out fully.
 As the cactus grows in arid regions and fruits in the dry seasons, the fruit is an essential source of food for birds in its native range.
+Cereus repandus is often confused with others species in the genus cereus such as Cereus forbesii, Cereus jamacaru, Cereus hildmannianus, and Cereus hexagonus.